About Yen Finder

 Alipay-friendly shops cluster in tourist zones; the same shops often have CNY cash exchange counters.
 Chinese tourists move seamlessly between cash and QR pay within these clusters.

-The single quotable fact: Chinese tourists exchange roughly 70 % of their CNY at four Tokyo zones — Shinjuku West Exit, Akihabara, Ginza, and Shin-Okubo.
-The remaining 30 % is distributed across other districts and airports.
+Why this matters: Chinese tourists exchange roughly 70% of their CNY at four Tokyo zones — Shinjuku West Exit, Akihabara, Ginza, and Shin-Okubo.
+The remaining 30% is distributed across other districts and airports.

 What's the rate landscape for Chinese tourists in Tokyo?